 Our business is subject to a variety of risks.
-Set forth below are certain of the important risks that we face, the occurrence of which could have a material adverse effect on our business.
+The risks and uncertainties described below could materially and adversely affect our business, financial condition, operating results and stock price.
+The following information should be read in conjunction with the other information contained in this report and other filings that we make with the SEC.
 These risks are not the only ones we face.
 Our business could also be affected by additional factors that are presently unknown to us or that we currently believe to be immaterial to our business.